- Ben Adamo, Doctoral Candidate, Musicology & Ethnomusicology

 Lotus Ai is a doctoral student in musicology/ethnomusicology at the University of Kentucky.
 Lotus is from Hohhot, Inner Mongolia, China.
 She holds a Chinese Zheng performance bachelor's degree from Inner Mongolia Arts University and transferred to the University of Kentucky in 2016 to study Music Liberal Arts as a voice major and classical guitar minor, and graduated with a bachelor's degree in Fall 2017.
 Lotus has explored vocal music in the Sarlang Mongolian Women's choir in IMAU, and then with the UK Choristers and Women's Choir.
 She has also enjoyed participating in the UK Gamelan ensemble.
 Lotus specializes in Chinese Zheng, bamboo flute, Xiao, classical guitar, and some other Chinese aerophones.
 She is primarily interested in Mongolian music, particularly throat singing, and in Chinese music in general.
 Her dissertation will be about the revival of Inner Mongolian throat singing.
 In the summer of 2018, Lotus was invited by the IMAU as music professional interpreter during the Chinese-Central European Composers Music Academic Conference.
 Lotus is in her second year as a teaching assistant in MUS 130 World Music.

-- David Boyd, Doctoral Candidate, Musicology & Ethnomusicology
+- David Boyd, Doctoral Candidate

 -